 the following:

 Now let’s check our work!
 Condition #1 is satisfied since .
 How about condition #2?
-Well, and so that looks good.
-Clearly, so condition #3 is ok.
-Finally, neither term has a monic, so and neither die has a blank side.
+Well,

 So, now you have all the information you need to find these dice.
 I didn’t want to spoil it by writing out the actual sides, so I’ll leave you the final step.